dragona/android-intro/13_Weather_Application/readme.md

 </shape>
 ```

-Next, I just need to used the selector (button_selector.xml) as the background of my button.
+Next, I just need to use the selector (button_selector.xml) as the background of my button.

 Before: